Sally G. Machlis, Coordinator, Art and Design (116 Art and Arch. 83844-2471; phone 208/885-7837)

 Introduction to the history, theory, language, principles and processes of art and design.
 Lectures, readings and writing assignments are connected to the studio experiences in Art 121.

 Art 111 Drawing I (2 cr)

 Freehand drawing; emphasis on expressive use of materials.
 Two 2-hour studios a wk.

-Introduction to design process; studio problems to familiarize students with basic design process, principles and elements of design.
+Introduction to design process as it relates to art and design disciplines; studio problems to familiarize students with basic design process, principles and elements of design.
 Studio experiences, readings, and written analysis challenge students to explore basic two- and three-dimensional design and color.
-Two 2-hr studios a wk and assigned work; attendance at outside events (lecs, symposiums, Prichard and Univ Gallery openings).
+Two 2-hour studios a week and assigned work; attendance at outside events (lectures, symposiums, Prichard and University Gallery openings).